cosmos/ibc-go/docs/roadmap/roadmap.md

   - The first minor release for the `v2.x` release series with release tag `v2.a.0`.
 The placeholder is `a` since this is the first minor release.
 - At time `t0 + delta`:
   - The second patch release for the `v2.0.x` release series with release tag `v2.0.b`.
 The placehoder is `b` since this is the next patch release of this release series after `v2.0.a`.
   - The first patch release for the new `v2.a.x` release series with release tag `v2.a.a`.
-The minor placeholder is `a` because this is the first patch release of the series.
+The patch version placeholder is `a` because this is the first patch release of the series.

 ## Q4 - 2021